What is a Medicaid Waiver?

 Along with the requirement to be a resident of Kansas, the Frail Elderly Waiver considers the age, level of impairment, and finances of its applicants.

-For married couples with only one applicant, a greater amount of the couple’s countable joint assets can be allocated to the non-applicant spouses.
-As of 2022, the resource allowance for non-applicant spouses can be as much as $137,400.
-This is in addition to the $2,000 the applicant spouses are able to retain in countable assets.
+For married couples with only one applicant, a greater amount of the couple’s countable joint assets can be allocated to the non-applicant spouse.
+As of 2024, the non-applicant spouse can keep 50% of the couple’s assets, up to $154,140.
+If the couple’s assets are under $30,828, the non applicant spouse can keep all of the assets, up to this amount.
+This is in addition to the $2,000 the applicant spouse is able to retain in countable assets.

 In Kansas, it is still possible to qualify for medical assistance through KanCare and the Frail Elderly Waiver when one’s financial holdings exceed the monetary limits.
 There are two ways in which to do this.